doublebyte1/geocat_services_git/README.md

 GENERAL INFORMATION
 ============
 This is a minimal version of Geocat Services (development only), meant to be run from the command line, without installing anything.
+The shipped services are:

+* SFTP server
+* Apt-Mirror [future development]
+* Docker Registry [future development]
+* Jenkins/SSL [disabled]

 AUTHORS
 =======